felipeobregon/003-ctsav/AIRTABLE_SETUP.md

 3. **Table Names**:
    - **Leads Table**: The name of your leads table in Airtable (defaults to "Leads" if not specified)
    - **Posts Table**: The name of your posts table in Airtable (defaults to "Posts" if not specified)
+   - **Messages Table**: The name of your messages table in Airtable (defaults to "Messages" if not specified)

 ## Required Airtable Fields